25+ Fall Vegetables and Their Benefits (Plus How to Use Them)

 If you already make an effort to buy in-season produce, you probably know that it tends to be great-tasting, inexpensive and overall good for the planet.
 Vegetables specifically are important to eat year-round because they’re some of the best sources of antioxidants, vitamins, minerals and fiber.

-Throughout autumn, use cool weather veggies such as sweet potatoes, green beans and turnips to make filling soups, dips, salads, easy sheet pan roasted vegetables, casseroles and more.
+Throughout autumn, use cool weather veggies, such as sweet potatoes, green beans, turnips and other fall vegetables, to make filling soups, dips, salads, easy sheet pan roasted vegetables, casseroles and more.

 1. Kale